picoruby/prk_firmware-wiki/VIA-and-Remap.md

 |Effect Speed+   |:RGB_SPI      |
 |Effect Speed+   |:RGB_SPD      |

-## Split-type keyboard

-As of 0.9.14, VIA feature doesn't work on a split-type keyboard.

 ## Rotary encoder

 As of 0.9.14, rotary encoders can't be configured through Remap.
 Write in `keymap.rb` instead.